ithinkandicode/door-kickers-action-squad-mods/_Resources/NOTES/TIPS.md

 You reload faster if you stand still.

+You can land on top of enemies to stun them.

 ### Enemies

 Fat blue detonator guys: Always double tap.
 Crouch down and shoot them before they get the last laugh.